Steam Cleaning the Interior of a Car: The Best Way to Get Rid of E. coli and Staphylococcus Bacteria

 Still unconvinced that your car may be a festering ground for these bacteria?
 Here’s a video from Broadcast exchange:

 E.coli and staphylococcus come primarily from rotten food and pet feces.
 How do they get into cars?
-Some people forget or fail to notice food remnants left by family or friends or little “accidents” that their pets make on their car’s carpet.
+Some people forget or fail to notice food remnants or little “accidents” that their pets make on their car’s carpet.
 Even if they do notice, they do shortcuts when cleaning the interior of a car.
 They only pick up the visible remnants of food (pie crusts, meat bits, etc.), sweep or wipe them off with a tissue.
 The truth is, these actions only cause crumbs and spilled sauces deeper into a vehicle’s carpet and upholstery; which may later on become the breeding grounds of harmful organisms.

-Steam Cleaning the Interior of a Car: Your best defense?
+Steam Cleaning the Interior of a Car: Your Best Defense?

 Does steam really do a better job when cleaning a car interior?
 Experts say yes and we couldn’t agree more.
 Steam has enough power to kill harmful bacteria and reach the most inaccessible areas of a vehicle.
 It carefully lifts up dirt and grime from surfaces, thus eliminating the need for harsh disinfectants which cannot get rid of these bacteria effectively and may even leave toxic vapors.
 It cleans and sanitizes all surfaces, carpets and upholstery, thus making a vehicle’s interior safer and cleaner longer.
 And since steam dries fast and thoroughly, you won’t have to worry about damp upholstery and carpets that may harbor other types of microorganisms.